 - Average 2 bedroom apartment: 2500-5000 RMB/month

 - Average Western meal: 90 RMB

 - Average Chinese meal: 30 RMB

 - Import beer in a bar: 50-80 RMB

 - Chinese beer in a convenience store: 10 RMB

 Is Teaching in Shenzhen for You?

-If you like living and urban life and having access to anything you need, there is a good chance you’d enjoy teaching in Shenzhen.
-While it can be difficult to save money if you live like a Westerner, salaries are also high her and with a little planning and discipline you can easily pocket a lot of your pay.
+If you like living an urban life and having access to anything you need, there is a good chance you’d enjoy teaching in Shenzhen.
+While it can be difficult to save money if you live like a Westerner, salaries are also high her and with a little planning and discipline, you can easily pocket a lot of your pay.